This post may contain affiliate links. For more information, read my disclosure policy.

 1. To start, preheat oven to 350°F. Spray a 9×13” pan with nonstick cooking spray- the kind that has flour in it.
 Or grease the pan with butter.
 You can also use shortening and flour.

-2. Cream the butter, granulated sugar, and lemon zest in a large bowl with a hand mixer or a stand mixer fitted with the paddle attachment.
-Cream until everything is light and fluffy, this will take about 2-3 minutes.
+2. Cream the butter, granulated sugar, and lemon zest in a large mixing bowl with a hand mixer or a stand mixer fitted with the paddle attachment.
+Cream on medium speed until everything is light and fluffy.

 3. Add the milk, lemon juice, and eggs to a large measuring cup or bowl.
 Whisk thoroughly until the ingredients are combined.

-4. Add the wet and dry ingredients into the creamed butter in two seperate parts.
-Make sure you are mixing between each, do this just until the mixture is combined.
-Don’t over mix.
+4. Add the wet and dry ingredients into the creamed butter in two separate parts.
+Alternate adding the milk mixture and flour mixture, beating on low speed until they’re all combined.

 5. Pour the batter into the prepared pan.
 Bake for 25-43 minutes, or until a toothpick comes out clean.
 Make sure you cool completely before frosting.